-8 Quality test of recordable optical disk and operation of long-term storage systems a) Users shall use optical disks and drives that satisfy the provisions of Clause 6 and playback evaluation drive specified in 7.2.4 to operate long-term storage systems.
+8 Quality test of recordable optical disk and operation of long-term storage systems a) Users shall use optical disks and drives that satisfy the provisions of Clause 6 and a playback evaluation drive as specified in 7.2.4 to operate long-term storage systems.

-This clause specifies quality test and operating method of storage systems for long-term data preservation using recordable optical disk.
+This clause specifies a quality test and operating method for storage systems for long-term data preservation using a recordable optical disk.

-b) Even if the quality grade of the optical disk has been confirmed, if it has been a long time since the purchase, the recording characteristics can have changed due to the influence of the environment, so it is recommended not to use it.
+b) Even if the quality grade of the optical disk has been confirmed, when the storage period of a blank disk exceeds the disk supplier's recommendation, the recording characteristics can have changed due to the influence of the environment, so it is recommended not to use it.

-c) Before recording and playback, it is recommended to check that the recording surface of the optical disk is free of dirt and dust, and if there is, it should be removed properly according to Clause 10.
+c) Before recording and playback, it is recommended to check that the recording surface of the optical disk is free of dirt and dust.
+If dirt or dust is present, it should be removed properly according to Clause 10.

-d) When recording is intended in an environment that is significantly different temperature and humidity from the environment in which the optical disk was stored, the angular deviation of the optical disk can change, so it is recommended to leave the optical disk for a sufficient time in the recording environment before recording.
+d) When recording is intended in an environment that is a significantly different temperature and humidity from the environment in which the optical disk was stored, the angular deviation of the optical disk can change, so it is recommended to leave the optical disk for a sufficient time in the recording environment before recording.